 The MDiv degree requires 90 hours.
 MDiv students will choose the counseling and chaplaincy concentration and will take approved cross-listed courses from the MA in Clinical Mental Health Counseling degree requirements to complete their concentration and elective hours for the MDiv degree.
 The MA in Clinical Mental Health Counseling requires 61 hours.
 A maximum of 30 hours may be counted toward the requirements of both programs.
 Students must complete a minimum of 121 total hours to obtain both degrees.

 The recommended format for pursuing the MDiv/MACMHC dual degree program is students will pursue the largest of the two degrees first, the MDiv, by starting classes with the Divinity School.
 Students may begin to take classes from an approved cross listed clinical mental health counseling course list once a student has completed at least one third (30 credit hours) of the MDiv program.
-Students will officially apply for the MACMHC portion of the dual degree program through the School of Education during the semester prior to their final year of the divinity program.
+Students will officially apply for the MACMHC portion of the dual degree program through the School of Education & Human Sciences during the semester prior to their final year of the divinity program.
 Upon acceptance into the MACMHC program, a student can take additional, approved clinical mental health counseling courses that will go towards the degree requirements of both programs.
 Placing the clinical mental health counseling courses towards the end of the divinity program allows for the information to be fresh for continuation in the MACMHC program.
 After completing and graduating from the MDiv program, students will take the remaining courses to complete the MACMHC program.

 Students who desire to be enrolled in the dual MDiv/MACMHC program must meet the admissions requirements of both programs and remain in good academic standing in both programs.